List of Marvel Comics teams and organizations: Dark Riders

+The Dark Riders is the name of several organizations appearing in American comic books published by Marvel Comics.

+Apocalypse's Dark Riders

+The Dark Riders are a group mutants and Inhumans that serve Apocalypse.
+They consist of the Inhumans Gauntlet, Foxbat, Barrage, Psynapse, and Tusk and the mutants Spyne, Lifeforce, Hurricane, Deadbolt, Genesis, and Dirtnap.

+Krakoan Dark Riders

+The Krakoan Dark Riders were a group of mutants brought together by Magik to assist Man-Thing against Harrower.
+They reunited once more to stop Nature Girl during her rampage.

+The team consisted of Magik, Marrow, Shark-Girl, Forearm, Mammomax, and Wolf Cub.

 Dark X-Men

 Norman Osborn formed his own version of the X-Men during the "Dark Reign" storyline called the Dark X-Men.

 Darkhold Redeemers

+The Darkhold Redeemers are an organization appearing in American comic books published by Marvel Comics.

+The Darkhold Redeemers are a group led by Victoria Montesi, the last member of the Montesi family, and consisting of Professor Louise Hastings, her grandson Jinx, Interpol agent Sam Buchanan, and Modred the Mystic.
+They attempted to curtail the effects of the lost pages of the Darkhold.
+The Darkhold Redeemers starred in the series Darkhold: Pages from the Book of Sins.
+Many pages of the Darkhold were being passed around by a demonic dwarf.
+The recipients of the page could use them to grant a wish at the cost of their soul and the wish tends to go horrifically wrong.

 Daughters of Liberty

+The Daughters of Liberty are an organization appearing in American comic books published by Marvel Comics.

-The Daughters of Liberty are a group of females that are determined to protect the freedom of everyone at all costs.
+The Daughters of Liberty are an all-female group that are determined to protect the freedom of everyone at all costs.
 Harriet Tubman was the leader of one incarnation under the name of Dryad.
 In the present, Dryad is a revived Peggy Carter and the present day Daughters of Liberty consist of Agatha Harkness, Black Widow, Invisible Woman, Mockingbird, Sharon Carter, Spider-Woman, Shuri, and White Tiger.

 Daughters of the Dragon

 Dawn of the White Light

+The Dawn of the White Light is an organization appearing in American comic books published by Marvel Comics.

 The Dawn of the White Light is a Japan-based mutant death-cult led by the Gorgon.
-The cult forms an alliance with the Hand and HYDRA and together they turn superhumans to brainwashed assassins.
+The cult forms an alliance with the Hand and Hydra and together they turn superhumans to brainwashed assassins.
 The brainwashed X-Man Northstar then becomes the leader of the Dawn of the White Light and they go on a killing spree in America.
 Wolverine and some Sentinels then destroy the cult.